Magnetoencephalography: The basis of the MEG signal

 Synchronized neuronal currents induce weak magnetic fields.
 The brain's magnetic field, measuring at 10 femtotesla (fT) for cortical activity and 103 fT for the human alpha rhythm, is considerably smaller than the ambient magnetic noise in an urban environment, which is on the order of 108 fT or 0.1 μT.
 The essential problem of biomagnetism is, thus, the weakness of the signal relative to the sensitivity of the detectors, and to the competing environmental noise.

 The MEG (and EEG) signals derive from the net effect of ionic currents flowing in the dendrites of neurons during synaptic transmission.
 In accordance with Maxwell's equations, any electrical current will produce a magnetic field, and it is this field that is measured.
-The net currents can be thought of as current dipoles, i.e. currents with a position, orientation, and magnitude, but no spatial extent.
+The net currents can be thought of as current dipoles, i.e. currents with a position, orientation, and magnitude, but which don't follow the spatial extent of the actual currents in the neural tissue, but arise from their summation.
 According to the right-hand rule, a current dipole gives rise to a magnetic field that points around the axis of its vector component.

 To generate a signal that is detectable, approximately 50,000 active neurons are needed.
 Since current dipoles must have similar orientations to generate magnetic fields that reinforce each other, it is often the layer of pyramidal cells, which are situated perpendicular to the cortical surface, that gives rise to measurable magnetic fields.
 Bundles of these neurons that are orientated tangentially to the scalp surface project measurable portions of their magnetic fields outside of the head, and these bundles are typically located in the sulci.
 Researchers are experimenting with various signal processing methods in the search for methods that detect deep brain (i.e., non-cortical) signal, but no clinically useful method is currently available.

 It is worth noting that action potentials do not usually produce an observable field, mainly because the currents associated with action potentials flow in opposite directions and the magnetic fields cancel out.
 However, action fields have been measured from peripheral nerve system.